ceejbot/galls-law/webrebels.md

 # [fit] monolith
 # [fit] everything in one process

-^ Really easy to write, often easy to deploy.
+^ Slightly disparaging term for everything in one process.
+Really easy to write, often easy to deploy.
 Easy to think about.
-Your typical Rails app is often one of these, but there are many ways to write them.
+Easy to squish around as you're discovering what your app needs to be.

 ---